 Navigate to Edit > Project Settings > Quality.
 We recommend the following settings:

 |Anti Aliasing||2x or 4x Multi Sampling|

 The Anti-aliasing setting is particularly important.
 It must be increased to compensate for stereo rendering, which reduces the effective horizontal resolution by 50%.
 An anti-aliasing value of 2X is ideal, 4x may be used if you have performance to spare.
 We do not recommend 8x.

 For more information on our recommended settings, see Best Practices for Rift and Mobile.

 You may build an APK locally and sideload it to your phone.
-For information on getting development builds on your device, please review the Device Setup - Oculus Go page in the Mobile SDK guide.
+For information on getting development builds on your device, please review the Device Setup page in the native development guide.